dmerejkowsky/dmenv/README.md

 ## Using an other python version

-To use a different Python version, run `dmenv env pythons add <version> <path>`, when `path` is the full path to the python binary.
+To use a different Python version, run `dmenv pythons add <version> <path>`, when `path` is the full path to the python binary.
+For instance: `dmenv pythons add 3.8 /path/to/python3.8`.

-Alternatively, you can also edit the `dmenv.toml` config file, which should be located in

-* `~/.config/dmenv/dmenv.toml` on Linux
-* `~/Library/Application Support/dmenv/dmenv.toml` on macOS
-* `%HOME%/AppData/Local/dmenv/dmenv.toml` on Windows

 Then you can use Python 3.8 with all the `dmenv` commands by prefixing them with `dmenv --env 3.8`.